Compear

 The problem

-The problem with this is that an un-informed consumer can also be an otherwise informed consumer who simply wants to pop into the store and get their item quickly.
-Multichannel pricing specifically referring to in-store prices present a clear lack of transparency.
-It’s frustrating that you can quickly check online for the price of an item and go in store to pick it up yourself and be charged a premium.
-Yes, you can attempt a self-match however that is a hoop most people don’t want to jump through and they shouldn’t.
+Multichannel pricing presents a lack of transparency and aura of mystery.
+It’s frustrating that you can quickly check online for the price of an item and go in store to pick it up yourself and be charged more for doing so.
+You can attempt a self-match however that is a hoop most people don’t want to jump through.
 Everybody knows different retailers charge different prices.
-But now, one retailer can have multiple prices for the same item with no way of knowing unless you make a physical visit to store where you are less likely to leave without buying.
+But now, one retailer can have multiple prices for the same item with no way of knowing unless you make a physical visit to store to compare.
+With inflation and a cost of living crisis consumers don’t need yet another thing to worry about.

 My idea

+An app that gathers retail online prices and crowd sources in store prices.
 I think the best way to approach this problem is by finding a way to present consumers with accurate data so they can make an informed decision themselves.
 Mitigating the mystery of in store prices and lack of transparency.
-My idea is an app that gathers retail online prices and crowd sources in store prices.

 Development